 In England, all alarms and detectors must be tested and working on the first day of the tenancy (as stipulated in the tenancy agreement) by law.
 This can be done alongside the inventory and confirmed in the report.
 The legal requirements concerning smoke alarms and carbon monoxide detectors vary across the UK, our landlord safety guide goes into more detail.

 Make a note of the meter readings before you start unpacking so the relevant utility company can give you an accurate bill based on what you've used.
 You will need to notify them giving the readings for gas, electricity and water along with your move-in date, therefore it helps to know what the readings were on day one.

 In Episode 7, Maxine Fothergill, ARLA Propertymark President is back talking to Phil Spencer and answering renters’ frequently answered questions.
 Not surprisingly, the top of the list is all things deposits.
 How can you protect your deposit?
 How can you reduce deductions?

 If you're searching for a property to rent, you need an agent that you can trust and rely on—the quality of the agent makes a real difference.
-Our members have voluntarily chosen to become regulated by Propertymark to showcase their commitment to higher standards.
-Use our search to find a Propertymark Protected letting agent in your area.
+Propertymark members have voluntarily chosen to become regulated to showcase their commitment to higher standards.
+Use the Find an expert search to locate your nearest Propertymark Protected letting agent.